bogdan2412/infoarena/README.md

 ## About

-infoarena is a platform for competitive programming training and organization of contests.
+[Infoarena](https://infoarena.ro) is a romanian platform for competitive programming training and organization of contests.

 ## Documentation